-PROGRAM TRACK DESCRIPTIONS COUNSELING TRACK
+PROGRAM OPTION DESCRIPTIONS COUNSELING OPTION

-The MSBS: Counseling track is designed to meet the needs of students who wish to pursue licensure as a Licensed Professional Counselor (LPC).
-The MSBS: Counseling track curriculum has been pre-approved by the Oklahoma State Board of Behavioral Health Licensure to meet the academic requirements for licensure as an LPC.
-In addition to the 21-credit-hour core for all tracks, MSBS: Counseling students will complete an additional 27 credit-hours.
+The M.A. in Mental Health Counseling option is designed to meet the needs of students who wish to pursue licensure as a Licensed Professional Counselor (LPC).
+The M.A. in Mental Health Counseling option curriculum has been pre-approved by the Oklahoma State Board of Behavioral Health Licensure to meet the academic requirements for licensure as an LPC.
+In addition to the 21-credit-hour core for all options, M.A in Mental Health Counseling students will complete an additional 36 credit-hours.

-MARRIAGE AND FAMILY TRACK
+MARRIAGE AND FAMILY THERAPY OPTION

-The MSBS: Marriage and Family track is designed to meet the needs of students who wish to pursue licensure as a licensed in Marital and Family Therapist (LMFT).
-The MSBS: Marriage and Family track curriculum has been preapproved by the Oklahoma State Board of Behavioral Health Licensure to meet the academic requirements for licensure as an LMFT.
-In addition to the 21 credit-hour core, MSBS: Marriage and Family students will complete an additional 27 credit hours.
+The M.A. in Mental Health Marriage and Family Therapy option is designed to meet the needs of students who wish to pursue licensure as a licensed in Marital and Family Therapist (LMFT).
+The M.A. in Mental Health Marriage and Family option curriculum has been preapproved by the Oklahoma State Board of Behavioral Health Licensure to meet the academic requirements for licensure as an LMFT.
+In addition to the 24 credit-hour core,

+M.A. in Mental Health Marriage and Family Therapy students will complete an additional 24 credit hours.

-GENERAL PSYCHOLOGY TRACK
+GENERAL PSYCHOLOGY OPTION

-The MSBS: General Psychology track is designed to meet the needs of students who do not wish to pursue a career in counseling.
-Students who want to increase their understanding of human behavior, who are interested in experimental psychology, and who wish to pursue a Ph.D. in experimental psychology should choose this track.
+The MSBS: General Psychology option is designed to meet the needs of students who do not wish to pursue a career in counseling.
+Students who want to increase their understanding of human behavior, who are interested in experimental psychology, and who wish to pursue a Ph.D. in experimental psychology should choose this option.
 In addition to the 21 credit-hour core, MSBS: General Psychology students will complete 12 additional credit-hours.